Grace Alexander

-Grace Alexander (1872–1951) was an American author, journalist, and teacher.
+Grace Alexander (1872–1951) was an American writer, journalist, and teacher.
 She wrote in several genres including plays, novels, and textbooks.
 Her work as society editor of Indianapolis News included music and drama criticism, as well as a weekly women's section.
 With her sister, Georgia Alexander, Grace owned and operated a women's boarding house in Indianapolis, Indiana.

 Early life and education

 Grace Caroline Alexander was born on June 14, 1872, in Indianapolis, Indiana.
 Her parents were George N. and Caroline (Nichols) Alexander.

 She was educated at Indianapolis High School (later renamed Shortridge High School), and Indiana University (1912).